“A satisfied customer is the best business strategy of all.” – Michael LeBoeuf

 A very often customer service problem faced by many on reaching out for support is to have to spend time in being rolled among departments or agents and describing the same issue.
 Having to repeat the process after being transferred to a different department is so very frustrating.

-Such problems can occur when business workflows are not properly aligned with the communication channels.
+Such customer support mistakes can occur when business workflows are not properly aligned with the communication channels.

 How to fix the customer service issues effectively?